Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Introduction

 Starting with Fisher's (1937) seminal work on gene spread, researchers have developed various ways of modelling spatial interactions in biology.
-Nowadays, nonlocality is emphasised in mathematical biology.
-This manuscript focuses on different nonlocal models based on individual interactions, which may help biologists capture essential features of spatial phenomena.
-The concept of nonlocality exists everywhere, and it is essential in realistic mathematical models of many aspects of the physical world \cite{silling2019}.
+This manuscript focuses on different nonlocal models based on individual interactions, which can help biologists capture essential features of spatial phenomena.
+The concept of nonlocality exists everywhere, and it is essential in realistic mathematical models of many aspects of the physical world \cite{silling2019, lohrey2020}.
+These models are useful for capturing spatially distributed phenomena in biological systems, such as movement, diffusion, or interaction among organisms, cells, or chemicals not confined to adjacent interactions about their positions.
+Several key factors are involved when analyzing nonlocal models in biology.
+For instance, the strength of interactions between two points is determined by how interactions occur over a distance as a function of the distance between them.
+Many biological systems have boundaries that affect behaviour at a distance, such as skin or organ membranes, influencing diffusion and interaction \cite{krause2021}.
+In epidemiology, nonlocal models are employed to simulate the transmission of diseases over extensive geographical areas, where persons from far locations may come into contact, hence spreading illnesses through travel or migration \cite{chen2021}.
+Neuronal nonlocal models in neuroscience represent the interactions between physically distant neurons yet functionally linked by long-range synaptic connections \cite{thompson2020,pal2022sr}.
 In an ecosystem, organisms compete for resources to survive, grow, and reproduce.
-Animals compete for air, food, shelter, water, and space.
-Plants compete for needed resources, including air, water, sunlight, and space.
+Animals compete for food, shelter, water, and space, while plants compete for resources, including air, water, sunlight, and space.
 Therefore, in ecology, there is no real justification for assuming the interactions as local since (i) the population always competes for shared resources, (ii) the individuals in a population communicate either visually or through chemical means \cite{furter1989}.
-In addition, the species sense their surroundings for making different decisions, e.g., the predator finds the prey or the prey avoids the predator \cite{eftimie2007,levine2000}.
+In addition, the species sense their surroundings for making different decisions, e.g., the predator finds the prey or the prey avoids the predator \cite{eftimie2007, levine2000, saha2024a, saha2025}.
 High population density at a spatial location impacts the same spatial point and neighbouring locations, so considering the impact of long-range effects is important.
 Many particles sense signals over extended regions, e.g., filopodia in cells detect signals at multiple cell diameters away \cite{chen2020, kornberg2014}.
 Along with these factors, dispersal distances may also be nonlocal, e.g., seeds can be transported significantly from the source.
 The spatial convolution is more realistic than the usual diffusion for many ecological populations \cite{sherratt2016}.
 Different methods have been used for kernel estimation, including dispersive individuals \cite{nathan2012}.